mmig/libflac.js/README.md

 var metaData;

-//function that will be called for decoded output data (WAV audio) function write_callback_fn(buffer){
+//function that will be called for decoded output data (WAV audio) function write_callback_fn(channelsBuffer){
-    // buffer is an Array of the decoded audio data (Uint8Array):
+  // channelsBuffer is an Array of the decoded audio data (Uint8Array):
-    // the length of array corresponds to the channels, i.e. there is an Uint8Array for each channel) decBuffer.push(buffer);
+  // the length of array corresponds to the channels, i.e. there is an Uint8Array for each channel decBuffer.push(channelsBuffer);
 }

-//[1] (c) optional callbacks for receiving details about errors and/or metadata
+// [2] (c) optional callbacks for receiving details about errors and/or metadata

 function error_callback_fn(err, errMsg, client_data){
     console.error('decode error callback', err, errMsg);